 Jewel Grande Montego Bay Resort & Spa in Jamaica

-Honeymoons should be as stress-free as possible (you already had enough to deal with during the wedding planning process!), so why worry about travel budgets or having to secure the right restaurant reservations every night?
+Honeymoons should be as stress-free as possible (you already had enough to deal with during the wedding planning process!), so why worry about honeymoon meal budgeting or having to secure the right restaurant reservations every night?
 At one of the newest all-inclusive properties to land on Montego Bay’s shores, everything is covered—including butler service.
 If you really want to go all-out, book one of the private villas where a chef can whip up a romantic Jamaican meal for two—with a menu of truffle mashed potatoes and jerk lobster with filet mignon—in your outdoor kitchen under the stars.
 You can also celebrate your new union with the ultimate in couples’ massages, the Salt Stone Love massage, which incorporates hand-carved salt stones from the Himalayas for a treatment sure to rid any lingering tension and leave you relaxed and ready to enjoy the honeymoon ahead.

 The Celino South Beach in Miami